-In Fiscal Year 2020-2021, First 5 LA embarked on its first year of implementation of the 2020-2028 Strategic Plan which reflects a shift in approach from mainly funding programs toward a focus on systems change - changing policy, practice and public will to strengthen families and improve child outcomes.
-This strategic approach is based on First 5 LA's desire to direct its resources to have the greatest impact on families and children prenatal to age five in Los Angeles County.
+In Fiscal Year 2021-2022, First 5 LA completed its second year of implementation of the 2020-2028 Strategic Plan which reflects a shift in approach from mainly funding programs toward a focus on systems change - changing policy, practice and public will to strengthen families and improve child outcomes.
+This strategic approach is based on First 5 LA's desire to direct its resources to have the greatest impact on families and children prenatal to age 5 in Los Angeles County.
 Consistent with